defenseunicorns/pepr/docs/080_faq/README.md

 ## How do I remove the punycode warning?

 By default, warnings are removed.
-You can allow warnings by setting the `NODE_OPTIONS` environment variable.
+You can allow warnings by setting the `PEPR_NODE_WARNINGS` environment variable.

 ```bash
 PEPR_NODE_WARNINGS="show"